 The NATO phonetic alphabet is important for every pilot, miltary official in the navy, army, air force or marines, or for anyone looking to communicate clearly over that staticy hissy radio.
 Breaker breaker, what's your twenty?

-Please don't just leave a message that says "this doesn't work".
-It doesn't help anything and it's annoying.
+A real person, just like you, will be reading this so please don't just leave a message that says "this doesn't work".
 Try to be specific about your problem.
 Communicate specific steps to replicate the problem.
-A real person, just like you, will be reading this.